This chapter describes the basic architecture and concepts for Zero Data Loss Recovery Appliance, commonly known as Recovery Appliance.

 A protected database uses its Recovery Appliance Backup Module to send backups to the Recovery Appliance.

-The Recovery Appliance receives the backups and processes them as normal (see "Lifecycle of a Backup: Scenario").
+The Recovery Appliance receives the backups and processes them as normal.

 The downstream Recovery Appliance does not know that it serves in the downstream role.
 The logic for receiving and processing backups on the downstream Recovery Appliance is independent of what occurs on the upstream Recovery Appliance.

 The upstream Recovery Appliance forwards the backups to the downstream Recovery Appliance.

 When real-time redo transport is enabled, incoming redo changes are not replicated in real time by Recovery Appliance.
 When an archived redo log backup is created, the Recovery Appliance automatically replicates this backup along with the data file backups.